 Health Benefits of Elderberries

 Because elderberries naturally contain vitamins A, B, and C, they naturally stimulate and wake up the immune system.
 This makes it a great remedy for seasonal illnesses such as colds and the flu.
-Boosting your immune system when the weather begins to change can actually help you fight off those germs.
+(Source) Boosting your immune system when the weather begins to change can actually help you fight off those germs.

 Doctor Madeleine Mumcuoglu researched elderberries and their effect on flu viruses.
-The results of her research was “Sambucol, a patented natural formula which contains a potent antiviral compound, AntiVirin, isolated from the black elderberry, and three flavonoids – naturally occurring plant antioxidants.”
+The results of her research said, “Sambucol, a patented natural formula which contains a potent antiviral compound, AntiVirin, isolated from the black elderberry, and three flavonoids – naturally occurring plant antioxidants.”

 Some of the other benefits are as follows:

-• Boosts/stimulates the immune system
+- Boosts/stimulates the immune system

-• Fights and protects against bacterial and viral infections
+- Fights and protects against bacterial and viral infections

-• A natural diuretic (promotes bowel movements)
+- A natural diuretic (promotes bowel movements) (Source)

-• Anti-inflammatory
+- Anti-inflammatory

-• High in antioxidants
+- High in antioxidants (Source)

 Different Ways to Consume Elderberries